robeden/robeden.github.io/README.md

 ## Credit

+The [jekyll-simple](http://jekyllthemes.org/themes/jekyll-simple/) theme (MIT license) is used throughout and my thanks go out to David Lin for the theme and wisdom I gleaned from his demo site.

-I have liberally copied (with permission) configuration files from [Tom Preston-Warner's personal blog](https://github.com/mojombo/mojombo.github.io).
+I have also liberally copied (with permission) configuration files from [Tom Preston-Warner's personal blog](https://github.com/mojombo/mojombo.github.io).
 His permission and guidance is greatly appreciated.